Our guide to gay Rome

 How to get to Rome

 Firstly, Rome has two international airports with over 40 million passengers yearly.
 So, it has excellent connections with the world.
-But, if you live in Europe, visiting the Italian capital for less than €50 is possible.
+But if you live in Europe, visiting the Italian capital for less than €50 is possible.
 Vueling, Ryanair, Wizzair, and Easyjet are the leading low-cost airlines flying to Rome.

 Find and compare cheap flights online – Flight search engine.

-Once you have your ticket and know which airport you will land in, find out how to get to the center of Rome from Leonardo da Vinci Airport or Ciampino Airport.
-You can get a ticket at the airport.
+Once you have your ticket and know which airport you will land in, find out how to get to the center of Rome from Leonardo da Vinci Airport or Ciampino Airport, you can get a ticket at the airport.

-Furthermore, Rome offers a vast array of public transport like all the big cities.
+Furthermore, Rome offers a vast array of public transport, like all big cities.
 But, of all the means of public transport, we recommend the metro the most.

 If you want to learn more about getting to Rome and getting around in Rome, visit our related article, Top Guide to Rome.